By and large, what’s happening in the world right now isn’t political – it’s something that lives right in the heart of every person’s humanity.

 More people than ever have wanted to get involved and show their support.

-Unheard of numbers of protestors have been hitting the streets for two weeks now.
+Unheard of numbers of protestors have been hitting the streets for three weeks now.
 Corporations from Ben & Jerry’s to Bank of America have expressed their support of the movement.
 Recently, the oft-forgotten third amendment was even invoked to magic away the National Guard in one city.

 And though there have been counts of egregious looting and violence, most of the world is watching in horror as videos of peaceful protests are met with tear gas, rubber bullets, vans hitting crowds, and other counts of documented police brutality.